-Strictly speaking, the only record that's needed is your bank statement for the year if you die within seven years of making the gift.
-However, a formal letter to your daughter stating the amount given, the date of the gift and the fact that is a gift might also be useful for your executor.
+Strictly speaking, the only record that is needed is your bank statement for the year if you die within seven years of making the gift.
+However, a formal letter to your daughter stating the amount given, the date of the gift and the fact that it's a gift might also be useful for your executor.

 Find out more: Tax-free gifts - we list the scenarios when you don't have to pay IHT on gifts